All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 moonCat@mooncat

 Symbols of power in playing cards.
-Origin of the Lady and the King
+The origin of the Queen and King

 28 Jul 13:26

 Symbols of power in playing cards.
-Origin of the Lady and the King
+The origin of the Queen and King

 moonCat